+We have performed numerical simulations that confirm this simple picture, using a quasi-planar injection of finite width (supergaussian) \cite{SupMat}.
+The conditions for exciting just one or few mechanical modes are naturally accomplished by choosing a membrane short enough along the $y$ axis for the frequencies of the normal modes to be well spaced, but long enough along the $x$ axis for the desired spatial structures to exist.
+In Figs. \ref{Fig2}(e) and \ref{Fig2}(f) we show results for both the linear and quadratic models, in particular showing a cavity soliton from the linear model and a domain wall from the quadratic one.
+The particular parameters used in the simulations can be checked in \cite{SupMat}, but they are not of real relevance since the structures are robust and easily found within the region of the parameter space where they are expected to appear according to the effective 1D model.

-\textbf{Conclusions.} We have proposed a model for pattern formation in an optomechanical system.
-Our model considers a cavity formed by a fixed rigid mirror and an oscillating deformable mirror.
-We have simplified the description of the latter by assuming the existence of a homogeneous oscillating mode together with mechanical waves (modeled as those of a vibrating membrane), proving the existence of periodic patterns and localized structures.
-Future venues will include the study of the quantum spatial correlations present on (and between) the optical and mechanical fields, which may lead to noncritical squeezing and multipartite entanglement similarly to what has been found in optical parametric oscillators \cite{OPOs,NonCritical}.
+\textbf{Conclusions.} We have proposed an optomechanical system in which pattern formation can be observed.
+In our proposal, the mechanical degrees of freedom come from a membrane which can be locally deformed by its interaction with light.
+Two different models appear in this scenario, for which we have been able to locate their pattern forming instabilities.
+An important conclusion of our numerical investigations is that the existence of such structures requires the presence of a sufficiently homogeneous mechanical mode, and we have proposed realistic implementations of the 1D models based on currently available membranes, proving how patterns (solitons and domain walls) indeed appear in such systems.
+Future venues will include the study of the quantum spatial correlations present on (and between) the optical and mechanical fields, which may lead to noncritical squeezing and multipartite entanglement, similarly to what has been found in optical parametric oscillators \cite{OPOs,NonCritical}.

-We acknowledge fruitful discussions with Chiara Molinelli.
-This work has been supported by the Spanish Government and the European Union FEDER through Project FIS2011-26960.
-J.R.-R. is a grant holder of the FPU program of the Ministerio de Educaci\'{o}n, Cultura y Deporte (Spain).
-C.N.-B. acknowledges the financial support of the Future and Emerging Technologies (FET) programme within the Seventh Framework Programme for Research of the European Commission, under the FET-Open grant agreement MALICIA, number FP7-ICT-265522.

-\textbf{Derivation of the light field equation. }In the following we deduce equation (\ref{dAdtaux}) of the main text.
-To this aim we use the approach of reference \cite{hyperbolic}, which consists in propagating the complex amplitudes $A_{\pm }\left( z,\mathbf{r},t\right) $ along a full cavity roundtrip, for what we assume that they is slowly varying in space and time so that they satisfies the paraxial wave equation